pushkarlaulkar/codecademy/README.md

 These are some of the designs that I have created for the course that I learned on https://www.codecademy.com/learn/learn-html-css .
 These are done using HTML and CSS.

-You can directly visit below links also :- https://s3-us-west-2.amazonaws.com/cf-templates-1ua58ss6v39zk-us-west-2/bestcoffeeregions.html<br />
+You can directly visit below links also :- <br />
+https://s3-us-west-2.amazonaws.com/cf-templates-1ua58ss6v39zk-us-west-2/bestcoffeeregions.html<br />
 https://s3-us-west-2.amazonaws.com/cf-templates-1ua58ss6v39zk-us-west-2/bikers.html<br />
 https://s3-us-west-2.amazonaws.com/cf-templates-1ua58ss6v39zk-us-west-2/broadway.html<br />